ArzoneT99/basic-subnet/README.md

    - Students who provided accurate responses that match the consensus answer receive higher rewards, while those who were unsure or provided incorrect responses receive lower rewards.
    - The rewards are distributed to the students (miners) based on their performance and contribution to the consensus.

-Through this analogy, we can see how the HIP consensus mechanism works to achieve consensus on whether data is human-generated or machine-generated.
+Through this analogy, we can see how the HIP inctentive mechanism works to achieve consensus on whether data is human-generated or machine-generated.
 The validators (teachers) coordinate the tasks, establish ground truth, and calculate the consensus, while the miners (students) provide their opinions and judgments.
 The rewards are distributed based on the miners' performance and alignment with the consensus, incentivizing them to contribute intuitvly to the network.

-The HIP consensus mechanism can be summarized as follows:
+The HIP incentive mechanism can be summarized as follows:
 1. Validators generate tasks and assign them to miners.
 2. Miners provide responses to the tasks.
 3. Validators establish the ground truth based on the majority vote of miner responses.